Squirrelq/Squirrelq.github.io/content/find us.md

   name = "Topwise Brewing"
 +++

-## Awesome retailers in Victoria that will be stocking our 1st release from the 26th March (more to come very soon!)
+## Awesome retailers in Victoria that are stocking our 1st release (more to come very soon!)
 #### Visit our ***[ONLINE SHOP](https://www.topwisebrewing.com.au/shop/)*** to purchase if you can't get to any of the stores listed below

 | Store Name   | Address     |